uday-kashyap/stage-0-projects/README.md

 # Stage 0 Projects

-This repository contains my practice projects to strengthen Python fundamentals, libraries, and project development workflow.
+This repository contains my practice projects to strengthen programming fundamentals, libraries, and project development workflow.

 > ⚠️ Note: These projects are for practice purposes.
 They may be incomplete, unstable,